 Closed Mondays is a favorite movie short that I first saw in high school.
 My art teacher showed us a 16mm copy of it years ago in the late 1980’s.
 Will Vinton and Bob Gardiner made it in 1974 and it won the Academy Award for Animated Short Film that same year.
-I find the movie just as delightful today as it was when I saw first saw it in class.
+The movie is just as delightful today as it was when I saw first saw it in class.

 This is the preview for the 1982 movie Koyaanisqatsi which was directed by Godfrey Reggio.
 The music was composed by Philip Glass.
 The movie is made up of images and music.
 Time-lapse photography is used through much of the film to document the elements, nature and people.

 André Tchelistcheff was a remarkable man.
-He was the one person responsible for the success of US American winemakers post prohibition.
+He was the one person responsible for the success of the US American winemakers after prohibition.
 He lived from 1901 – 1994.
-His grand-nephew, Mark Tchelistcheff, has made a documentary about his uncle titled André: The Voice of Wine.
+His grand-nephew, Mark Tchelistcheff, made a documentary about his uncle titled, André: The Voice of Wine.

 The documentary is complete and currently seeking funding.